andyljones/coolgpus/readme.md

 ```
 This will make the fan speed increase linearly from 15% at 17C to 99% at 84C.
 You can also increase `--hyst` if you want to smooth out oscillations, at the cost of the fans possibly going faster than they need to.

-If your system uses systemd and you want to run this as a service, create a systemd unit file at `/etc/systemd/system/coolgpus.service`:
+If your system uses systemd and you want to run this as a service, create a systemd unit file at `/etc/systemd/system/coolgpus.service` as per this template:

 ```
 [Unit]